Sparta: Names

 Herodotus seems to use "Lacedaemon" for the Mycenaean Greek citadel at Therapne, in contrast to the lower town of Sparta.
 This term could be used synonymously with Sparta, but typically it denoted the region in which the city was located.
 In Homer it is typically combined with epithets of the countryside: wide, lovely, shining and most often hollow and broken (full of ravines), suggesting the Eurotas Valley.
 "Sparta" on the other hand is described as "the country of lovely women", an epithet for people.

 The residents of Sparta were often called Lacedaemonians.
-This epithet utilized the plural of the adjective Lacedaemonius (Greek: Λακεδαιμόνιοι; Latin: Lacedaemonii, but also Lacedaemones).
+This epithet utilised the plural of the adjective Lacedaemonius (Greek: Λακεδαιμόνιοι; Latin: Lacedaemonii, but also Lacedaemones).
 The ancients sometimes used a back-formation, referring to the land of Lacedaemon as Lacedaemonian country.
 As most words for "country" were feminine, the adjective was in the feminine: Lacedaemonia (Λακεδαιμονία, Lakedaimonia).
 Eventually, the adjective came to be used alone.

 Hollow Lacedaemon.
 Site of the Menelaion, the ancient shrine to Helen and Menelaus constructed in the Bronze Age city that stood on the hill of Therapne on the left bank of the Eurotas River overlooking the future site of Dorian Sparta.
 Across the valley the successive ridges of Mount Taygetus are in evidence.

 "Lacedaemonia" was not in general use during the classical period and before.
 It does occur in Greek as an equivalent of Laconia and Messenia during the Roman and early Byzantine periods, mostly in ethnographers and lexica of place names.
 For example, Hesychius of Alexandria's Lexicon (5th century AD) defines Agiadae as a "place in Lacedaemonia" named after Agis.
 The actual transition may be captured by Isidore of Seville's Etymologiae (7th century AD), an etymological dictionary.
-Isidore relied heavily on Orosius' Historiarum Adversum Paganos (5th century AD) and Eusebius of Caesarea's Chronicon (early 5th century AD), as did Orosius.
-The latter defines Sparta to be Lacedaemonia Civitas, but Isidore defines Lacedaemonia as founded by Lacedaemon, son of Semele, which is consistent with Eusebius' explanation.
-There is a rare use, perhaps the earliest of "Lacedaemonia", in Diodorus Siculus' The Library of History, but probably with Χώρα (chōra, "country") suppressed.
+Isidore relied heavily on Orosius's Historiarum Adversum Paganos (5th century AD) and Eusebius of Caesarea's Chronicon (early 5th century AD), as did Orosius.
+The latter defines Sparta to be Lacedaemonia Civitas, but Isidore defines Lacedaemonia as founded by Lacedaemon, son of Semele, which is consistent with Eusebius's explanation.
+There is a rare use, perhaps the earliest of "Lacedaemonia", in Diodorus Siculus's The Library of History, but probably with Χώρα (chōra, "country") suppressed.

 Lakedaimona was until 2006 the name of a province in the modern Greek prefecture of Laconia.